 The Town of Boonton has opportunities for volunteer service on numerous standing boards and commissions, as well as occasional “ad hoc” committees that are formed for a limited term to consider a specific issue or project.

-Appointments to these groups are made by the Mayor, with the advice and consent of the Board of Aldermen, except where provided otherwise by ordinance.
+Appointments to these groups are made by the Mayor, with the advice and consent of the Town Council, except where provided otherwise by ordinance.

 Vacancies occur sporadically and infrequently and the terms of these appointments can vary from a few months up to four years.
 Most standing groups have a fixed number of members, and some may have special requirements for membership, such as residence within the Town or even in a particular section of the Town.
-As well, some require financial disclosure forms but you would be notified of any requirements prior to appointment.
+Additionally, some require financial disclosure forms.
+Volunteers will be notified of any requirements prior to appointment.

 BOARDS, COMMISSIONS & COMMITTEES INCLUDE:

-- Ad Hoc Committees (i.e. Master Plan, 150th Planning, Sidewalk Inventory, Economic Development / Business Recruitment, etc.)
+Ad Hoc Committees (i.e. Darress Theatre, Slope Failure, Marijuana, Master Plan, 150th Planning, Sidewalk Inventory, Economic Development / Business Recruitment, etc.)

 The Town relies on these groups to provide not only experience and expertise in the subject matter, but also to provide general citizen input into the policy-making process.
 To properly represent our citizens, members of these groups must have ample time to not only attend meetings, but also to research issues and be available and willing to discuss issues with citizens.
 Members who do not attend at least 75% of meetings are subject to removal at the Mayor’s discretion.